Shaping the future of the downtown wharves: Central Wharves Masterplan

 In 2024, Auckland Council endorsed the Port Precinct Framework Plan.
 This indicative plan considered options for the future of the whole port precinct.

-The next step will be to use your feedback to develop a draft masterplan for further testing.
+The next step will be to use your feedback alongside technical data and input from our partners and stakeholders to develop a draft masterplan for further testing.

 The intention behind this work is to: